JoelStorr/shape-css/README.md

 ### main.js
-The main.js file builds the entry point to the Application imports the Vue App, router, store as well as the Copy Directive, which handles the Interaction with the ClipBoard API.
-On top of that it Inits the store and router as well as exposing the Copy directive to the App, before it gets mounted by Vue.
+The main.js file builds the entry point to the Application imports the Vue App, router, and store as well as the Copy Directive, which handles the Interaction with the ClipBoard API.
+On top of that, it Inits the store and router as well as exposes the Copy directive to the App, before it gets mounted by Vue.

 ### app.vue
-The app.vue file builds the main render field for the Application and holds the information to render the view as well as the Lopgic for deciding if a Desktop or Mobile view of the programm should be displayed.
-Since a Vue file is used iot can also hold the Main Styles for the App.
+The app.vue file builds the main render field for the Application and holds the information to render the view as well as the Logic for deciding if a Desktop or Mobile view of the program should be displayed.
+Since a Vue file is used it can also hold the Main Styles for the App.

 ### assets:
 The assets folder is in this case mostly empty and unused but there to be used if the Project is extended in the future and to have a full Vue.js structure.

 ### views & components:
-The views folder holds the indevidual views of the Application.
-The components folder holds the Indevidual parts of the Application that are rather code intesive or reused in Multiple Instances.
-I choose to fisrst explaine the View and then the corisponding components to make the Documentation not to scattered.
+The views folder holds the individual views of the Application.
+The components folder holds the Individual parts of the Application that are rather code-intensive or reused in Multiple Instances.
+I choose to first explain the View and then the corresponding components to make the Documentation not too scattered.

 #### HomeView.vue
 The Home view is tasked to handle the rendering of the Initial Matter.js component (src/components/HomeComp/matterJS.vue).

 **matterJs.vue**

-The matterJs.vue file holds the Main Logic for the Matter.js Physiks engine and handls the drawing of elements onto the Canvase as well as the Implementation of the Physiks based on the Matter.js Package.
+The matterJs.vue file holds the Main Logic for the Matter.js Physiks engine and handles the drawing of elements onto the Canvas as well as the Implementation of the Physics based on the Matter.js Package.

 Resources for this part of the Code:
 - [Matter.js Docs](https://brm.io/matter-js/)
 - [The Coding Train: Matter.js Physics on YT](https://www.youtube.com/watch?v=urR596FsU68&list=PLRqwX-V7Uu6bLh3T_4wtrmVHOrOEM1ig_)

 #### MenueView.vue
-This file handles the Disply of the Menue and Dynamically Loads the right amount of Tool Cards into the View
+This file handles the Display of the menu and Dynamically Loads the right amount of Tool Cards into the View

 **BaseCardComponent.vue**

-This file handles the Dispaly of the Tool Cards and loads the Relevant Icons that get passed into the file via the *MenueView.vue* as well as pointing the Button to the Correct Application Route.
+This file handles the Display of the Tool Cards and loads the Relevant Icons that get passed into the file via the *MenueView.vue* as well as pointing the Button to the Correct Application Route.

 #### ToolView.vue
-Dispalys the Tool itself and can loade the needed tool Component based on the Selected Route (router-view).
-It also contaqines the Logic to point back to the Main Aplication Menue.
+Displays the Tool itself and can load the needed tool Component based on the Selected Route (router view).
+It also continues the Logic to point back to the Main application menu.

 It can load any of the Tools that are inside the (src/components/tools/ ... .vue)

 **dropShadow.component.vue**

-This file containes the Logic to dispaly the Dropshadow Tool and uses the Copy component to hook into the ClipBoard API of the Browser.
+This file contains the Logic to display the Drop shadow Tool and uses the Copy component to hook into the ClipBoard API of the Browser.

 **threedtransform.component.vue**